Peter Dovbush

 Complex Var.
 Elliptic Equ.
 66(12), 1991‐1997, (2021) DOI

-The aim of this paper is to give a proof of Zalcman–Pang’s Rescalling Lemma in Cn\mathbf{C}^{n}.
+The aim of this paper is to give a proof of Zalcman–Pang’s Rescalling Lemma in Cn\mathbb{C}^{n}.

 Journal of Classical Analysis, 17(2), 109–118, (2021) DOI

-The aim of this article is to improve the proof of Zalcman’s lemma in Cn\mathbf{C}^{n}.
+The aim of this article is to improve the proof of Zalcman’s lemma in Cn\mathbb{C}^{n}.

 On a normality criterion of W. Schwick